01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 27 – First successful aircraft hijacking as a Cuban hijacker diverts plane to Havana.

 Also this year . . .

 - The invention of Letraset makes headlines simple

-- The first Weight Watchers group is founded by Jean Nidetch in the Queens district of New York
+- Jean Nidetch founds the first Weight Watchers group in the Queens district of New York